Twonki/Hopinosis/README.md

 [![Build](https://github.com/Twonki/Hopinosis/workflows/HaskellCI/badge.svg)](https://github.com/Twonki/Hopinosis/actions)
 ![License: MIT](https://img.shields.io/badge/License-MIT-hotpink.svg)

-This repository contains the library "Hopinosis" - a haskell implementation of [Opinosis](https://kavita-ganesan.com/opinosis/).
+This repository contains the library "Hopinosis" - a Haskell implementation of [Opinosis](https://kavita-ganesan.com/opinosis/).

 Opinosis builds a graph from a given text, where each node is a word in the text.
 For each node the occurrence is noted and the following word is connected via node.
-Based on this the most redudant paths can be found given that redudancy is either defined by "word occurence" (node magnitude) or "succession" (edge magnitude).
+Based on this the most redundant paths can be found given that redundancy is either defined by "word occurrence" (node magnitude) or "succession" (edge magnitude).

 To yield human readable sentences, only those paths are seen as valid which:
 1. Start with a node marked as "start"